diyclassics/diyclassics.github.io/cv.md

 ### Grants, Awards and Honors

+- 2022\.
+Center for Hellenic Studies fellowship for writing and developing *Exploratory Philology: Learning About Ancient Greek through Computer Programming*.
+April and June residencies.
 - 2019\.
 Society for Classical Studies *Classics Everywhere* grant supporting public programming for local political philosophy reading group.
 - 2018\. *DH2018* ADHO Bursary.
 - 2016\.
 Google Summer of Code stipend for development on "Latin/Greek Backoff Lemmatizer" for the Classical Language Toolkit.